-As unpleasant as it is to deal with, when a crime results in bloodshed, the blood left behind functions as evidence for investigators.
-A bloodstain pattern analyst can't simply glance at drips and smears of blood and immediately tell you the who, what and when of a crime scene.
-Blood spatter analysis takes time and is just one piece of the puzzle when investigators are putting together the elements of a crime.
-However, bloodstain pattern analysis can corroborate other evidence and lead investigators to seek additional clues.
-After close analysis, blood spatters can indicate important information such as:
+When a crime results in bloodshed, the blood left behind functions as evidence for investigators.
+However, a bloodstain pattern analyst can't simply glance at drips and smears of blood and immediately tell you the who, what and when of a crime scene.
+Blood spatter analysis takes time and provides only a few pieces of the total crime puzzle.

-- Position and movements of the victim and assailant during and after the attack
+- position and movements of victim and assailant during and after the attack

 - when the crime took place